vicente-cs/mineflayer-cloud-translate/README.md

 - `.translateall (true/false)` if true, translates all incoming text
 - `.translatelist (add/remove) <player>` If ".translateall" is false, only players on translatelist will have their messages translated to op's language

-Once the bot is on, every op message, except commands, will be translated to the server language.
+Once the plugin is on, every op message, except commands, will be translated to the server language.

 ## Test

 ### On .env

 ```
-MINECRAFT_USERNAME = <YOUR MINECRAFT USERNAME >
+MINECRAFT_USERNAME = <YOUR MINECRAFT USERNAME>
+HOST = <SERVER IP>
+PORT = <SERVER PORT>
 ```

 ## Author